ranfysvalle02/mdb-gnome/README.md

 ```

 ### Step 5: Activation

 ![](mdb-genome-configure.png)

 That's it.
 You now have a fully self-contained experiment.
+On the next server startup, g.nome will automatically discover it and create a database entry.

+**Option 1: Automatic Activation (via manifest.json)**
+If your `manifest.json` specifies `"status": "active"`, g.nome will automatically activate the experiment on startup.
+No admin panel action needed.

+**Option 2: Manual Activation (via Admin Panel)**
-You log into the `/admin` panel, find `"click_tracker"` in the list of discovered experiments, click **"Configure"**, set the status to `"active"`, and hit **"Save"**
+Alternatively, you can log into the `/admin` panel, find `"click_tracker"` in the list of discovered experiments, click **"Configure"**, set the status to `"active"`, and hit **"Save"**.

-Your experiment is now live at `/experiments/click_tracker/`, secure, and sandboxed, all without writing a single line of boilerplate.
+Once active, your experiment is live at `/experiments/click_tracker/`, secure, and sandboxed, all without writing a single line of boilerplate.

 ---